apache/hadoop-site/src/related.md

     Hadoop data.
 Spark provides a simple and expressive programming model that supports a wide range of applications, including ETL, machine learning, stream processing, and graph computation.
+-   [**Submarine**](https://submarine.apache.org): A unified AI platform which allows engineers and data scientists to run Machine Learning and Deep Learning workload in distributed cluster.
 -   [**Tez™**](https://tez.apache.org): A generalized data-flow programming framework, built on Hadoop YARN, which provides a powerful and flexible engine to execute an arbitrary DAG of tasks to process data for both batch